Skip to content

 Full-Text Search Strategy (Optimised for Static Hosting)

-To support search across the contents of hundreds of documents and varied sources (including PDFs) within our MkDocs-based site, we needed an approach that simulates full-text search while remaining scalable, performant, and static-host compatible (i.e. no backend/db).
+To support search across the contents of thousands of documents and varied sources (including PDFs) within our MkDocs-based site, we're exploring approaches that can simulate full-text search while remaining scalable, performant, and static-host compatible (i.e. no backend/db, fully Git contained).

 Main Goals